HRM/github-action-npm-release/README.md

+ **This is a fork of the original action with updated dependencies.
+It also introduces TypeScript for better type safety and maintainability.**

 # Automatic GitHub Release

 Automatically generate a release when the package.json version changes.
 The release name and tag will match the new version.
 If no releases yet exist, this action will create the first release.